jacobcantwell/aws-educate/content/20_puppy_vision/30_dataset/_index.md

 5. Choose **+ Add images**
 6. To add photos into the dataset, you can either drag your photos from the desktop into the data set or click **Choose files** and select your puppy photos from the desktop.
 ![Choose files](30_dataset/images/create-dataset-04.jpg "Choose files")
 7. You might get an error because your photos are too large or a problem with the filename.
 If you have problems, **try uploading one image at a time.** Images must be less than 4096 pixels and greater than 64 pixels.
 Try a smaller image if you have problems uploading larger images.
+Or **[Download a collection of photos of puppies from Pexel](images/puppies.zip)**
 8. Choose **Upload images**.
 9. Choose **Submit**.